ishandandekar/Looking-Fruit/README.md

 ## Introduction

 Computer Vision domain has always been my curiosity.
-I did this project when Andrew Ng (famous machine learning teacher) said that it is important to replicate and understand state-of-the-art models.
+I thought paper replication was a great start to then replicate state-of-the-art models like ResNets.
 The **objective** of the research paper was to classify images various fruits and vegetables correctly.
 The researchers made a total of 10 models based and documented there results.
 The main of this project is to beat and/or achieve the highest score on the test set when compared to their best model.

 ## Data